 Remember, if you cruise solo, always bring something to leave on the table.
 Then, if you should want return to the buffet mid-meal, the wait staff will know not to clear your plates.

 I had a little time to walk around the outdoor areas before muster.
-Early that morning, Radiance arrived at dawn, after cruising from Australia.
+Radiance of the Seas arrived into Vancouver at dawn, after cruising from Australia.
 Maybe that was the reason for the outdoor recreation areas to look so worn down and downright dirty.
 The kid pools, splash areas and almost all outdoor spaces desperately needed scrubbing.

 Sailaway was beautiful on this sunny Vancouver afternoon.
 The Heli-Deck was a popular vantage point, as you can see from the photo.
 As we turned into the channel and the wind picked up, the crowd quickly dispersed.